 How to get from Cartagena to Isla Grande (and back)?

-Isla Grande is the main island within the Rosario Islands Archipelago, located 34 km (24 miles) off of Cartagena’s coast.
-It’s a popular destination for day trips, although it is highly recommended to spend at least two nights to get a proper chance of exploring the island.
+Isla Grande is the most beautiful of the Rosario Islands, an archipelago located 34 km (24 miles) off of Cartagena’s coast.
+It’s a popular destination for day trips, but we highly recommend spending at least two nights to get a proper chance of exploring the island.

-Isla Grande has a collection of stunning white-sand and turquoise-water beaches, unlike Cartagena’s.
-This is what makes it the perfect destination for relaxing at the beach and practicing water sports like kayaking and scuba diving.
+Isla Grande has a collection of stunning white sand and turquoise-water beaches, unlike Cartagena’s.
+This is what makes it the perfect destination for relaxing at the beach and practising water sports like kayaking and scuba diving.

-PRO-TIP: Note that Cartagena is Colombia’s most visited tourist destination and ‘cartageneros’ will tend to add a gringo tax on everything so beware of tour promoters on the street.
-Booking online in Cartagena, like most places in Colombia, is still not the mainstream option so it is better to buy your tickets directly from the ticket shops and always compare rates between them before buying.
+Note that Cartagena is Colombia’s most visited tourist destination.
+Cartageneros will try to add a gringo tax on everything, so beware of tour promoters on the street.

 Itinerary from Cartagena to Isla Grande (and back)

-Boats operating from Cartagena to Isla Grande only depart when they have enough passengers so be prepared to wait a while.
-Also, the same boats are often used to transport people to other islands such as Baru or Cholon, meaning there can be an extra stop without any notice.
+The same boats are also often used to transport people to other islands such as Baru or Cholon, so there can be an extra stop without any notice.

-If you are arranging the service directly with the vendors at the port, keep in mind Cartagena’s port authority is pretty strict on when the boats are allowed to depart.
-Therefore, make sure you are at the port no later than 09:00 am as departures are not allowed after 09:30 am.
+Keep in mind though that Cartagena’s port authority is pretty strict on when the boats are allowed to depart.
+Therefore, make sure that you are at the port no later than 09:00, as departures are not allowed after 09:30.

 Isla Grande to Cartagena by Speedboat Ferry (the way back)

-Going back from Isla Grande to Cartagena is cheaper than getting there as you don’t need to pay the port fee.
+The way back to Cartagena is a little bit cheaper since you won’t need to pay another port fee.

-There is no main port at Isla Grande, therefore, most speedboats will pick up passengers from places where there is demand.
+At Isla Grande, there is no main port, so most speedboats will pick up passengers from places where there is demand.
 This means you need to arrange your ticket for the return speedboat beforehand.
 The easiest way is to book your return boat directly with the same company that brought you to the island.